scott-griffiths/bitstring/doc/bitstring_classes.rst

     >>> frombin[::-1] + '0b0' == fromlist
     True

-Note how in the final examples above only one half of the ``==`` needs to be a bitstring, the other half gets ``auto`` initialised before the comparison is made.
+Note how in the final examples above only one half of the ``==`` needs to be a bitstring, the other half gets 'auto' initialised before the comparison is made.
 This is in common with many other functions and operators.

 You can also chain together string initialisers with commas, which causes the individual bitstrings to be concatenated. ::